Addressing Social Risks in Cancer Care

 Background

 Healthcare organizations are increasingly implementing approaches to capture and address patient’s social risks and needs.
-However, there is limited evidence to guide the delivery of system-level efforts, especially in diverse cancer care delivery settings.
-Reducing disparities in cancer outcomes and advancing equitable cancer care delivery will require effective integration of social care and clinical care across the cancer care continuum, from prevention and screening through end-of-life care.
+However, there is limited evidence to guide the delivery of system-level efforts in cancer care delivery settings.
+Improving cancer outcomes for all individuals will require effective integration of social care and clinical care across the cancer care continuum, from prevention and screening through end-of-life care.

 What is social risk research?